French ship Agamemnon (1812): Construction and career

-Built in French-occupied Genoa, Agamemnon was commissioned in 1812 and appointed to the Toulon squadron.
-She took part in the action of 5 November 1813 under Jean-Marie Letellier, and suffered the brunt of the French losses during the engagement, with nine wounded and damage to her masts.
+Agamemnon was laid down in April 1809 in French-occupied Genoa, Italy, and launched on 23 February 1812.
+The ship was completed in August.
+Agamemnon was assigned to the Toulon squadron.
+She took part in the action of 5 November 1813 under the command of Captain Jean-Marie Letellier, and suffered the brunt of the French losses during the engagement, with nine wounded and damage to her masts.